vibbits/training-material/topics/data-management-plans/tutorials/share-preserve/tutorial.md

 From the weblecture you learned how to prevent data loss.
 Can you recall all applicable active regimes, as explained in the weblecture?

-Below you see a list of solutions to prevent data loss.
-Underneath that list you see a list of risks for data loss.
-Please add the number of each solution to the correct risk.

-**Solutions to prevent data loss**

 1. Have multiple copies.
 Use a checksum to identify faulty copies
 2. Use preferred file formats that can be opened by a wide range of software.
 Update the file format to a current one.
 3. Move data to fresh media well before the media’s expiration date.